Plutocracy: The History of Class War In The USA (2019)

 Plutocracy, by filmmaker Scott Noble, is the first documentary series to comprehensively examine early American history through the lens of class.

-Support the filmmaker's next film with a monthly donation on Patreon.
+Support the filmmaker's next film with a donation via his website.

 "Absolutely brilliant on numerous levels, Scott Noble’s Plutocracy is the story of the American working class… I look forward to the day when this series will become part of the historical education available to every new member of the labor movement, to teach the next generation of activists the lessons of our history, and to arm them for the future."